 There is therefore now no condemnation for those who are in Christ Jesus (Romans 8:1).

-As you think about the “condemnation aspects” of your marriage, these questions apply to either gender.
+As you think through the condemnation aspects of your marriage, the questions below can apply to either of you.

-Please share the answers to these questions with your spouse if your marriage is mature enough to discuss these things.
-Be specific and practical when sharing areas where you need to change with your spouse.
-You may want to write out your thoughts before you have this discussion.
-Ask the Father to give you the clarity you need to self-assess and communicate with your spouse.
+Share the answers to these questions with your spouse.
+Be specific and practical when sharing any areas where you need to change with your spouse.
+You should write down your thoughts before you have this discussion.
+Ask the Father to give you the clarity you need to self-assess and communicate well with your spouse.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.